julkue/wabp/README.md

 	If you want to change this structure just change the file location in "main.js".
 - src/assets
-  - Your static assets live here.
+  - Your static assets like images and fonts live here.
 You can use them in the styles.
 - src/resources
   - This is optionally and may be needed in some applications.
     Normally this includes all application based resources